Marcotong21/Projects/README.md

 # Projects
 **Record some of the projects I've done** :smiley:

+(These are papers I've backtested and reproduced.
+There are some other papers that I have merely read in the 中文版(Chinese version) folder.)

 ## Statistical Arbitrage Strategy Based on PCA and Mean Regression (Ongoing)
 **2024.2 -**